THE HISTORY & ORGANIZATION OF APF

 Initially organized by Michele Bowman and Christian Crews, Garry Golden assumed leadership in 2009, followed by Christian Crews, Joe Tankersley, and now Catherine Cosgrove.
 In October 2011, the inaugural Virtual Gathering featured 26 futurists on four themes: Crazy Futures, Art/Design/Architecture, Futures Methods, and Building a Futures Business.
 A 2012 gathering in Europe celebrating the APF Tenth Anniversary was held in Oxford England.
 Christian Crews, Gatherings Chair/Board Member and Wendy Schultz, Oxford host, organized the event.

 In 2013, “Play: Simulation, Gaming and the Future” explored the landscape of simulation and gaming.
 Christian Crews, Gatherings Chair/Board Member, Joe Tankersley, Board member/Orlando co-host, and Emily Empel, Orlando co-host organized it.
 In 2014, “Convergence: Maker Movement, Social Entrepreneurs, & the Sharing Economy” explored how technology and social networks are converging.
 Organized by Christian Crews, participants used narrative foresight tools and complexity to consider changes for society and the foresight profession.
 In 2015, the Atlanta Gathering featured the Future of Education.
 In 2016, the second global Futures Festival focused on Mind, Machines, Design, and Tools, featuring twenty-four presenters and 165 participants.
+In 2017, APF held a global gathering in Australia, focus on block-chain, and hosted a Seattle gathering in July focused on health and the future of space.
+In 2018, APF held a global gathering in Pittsburgh focused on smart cities.
+In 2019, APF joined the World Futures Studies Federation in Mexico to host a Pro-Dev, and meet with 150 futurists from Latin America, a first for that continent.

 In addition to the multi-day gatherings, regional gatherings were initiated as a trial in London in 2004, hosted by Stephen Aguillar Milan.
 In 2012, these were re-instituted, with a second event in London.
 In 2013, events were hosted in Oxford, Perth, Houston, and Hawaii.
 In 2014, events were held in Cape Town and London.
 Then London members under the guidance of Nick Price and Andrew Curry began “Last Friday” events every other month.
 Topics range from Arctic futures to anticipatory futures featuring topic experts as speakers.
 In 2016, the London futurists introduced a spring and fall series of three events each to be continued in 2017.
 In South Africa, Tanja Hichert and Marius Oosthuizen have hosted events for the past three years and plan to continue in 2017.